theron-wang/otr4j/README.md

 Due to initial lack of support for Ed448-Goldilocks, a _very_ basic, limited Java library was written to support Ed448-Goldilocks.
 This library is by no means production-ready, does not provide any of the operational requirements necessary for security purposes and is not even guaranteed to be functionally correct.
 It did however enable further implementation of otr4j.
 We aim to completely migrate away from _joldilocks_ for otr4j.
 At most, we may keep it as a second opinion in unit testing code. _joldilocks_ needs Java 9 to compile so this dependency also raises our minimum required Java version for otr4j.

+## Misc

+- __2019-10-28__ Due to third-party contributions made under dubious circumstances, i.e. possibly made during working time instead of personal time, some merges in the commit history have been redone.
+There are no longer any third-party contributions in the OTRv4 work.
+The [original master-branch content][original-master] is still available.

 [OTR]: https://otr.cypherpunks.ca/